sadhvi1244/Chat_Web_App/README.md

 ## ⚖️ License Information

-This project is currently released without a specific open-source license.
-This means that by default, all rights are reserved by the copyright holder.

 **Copyright (c) 2025 sadhvi1244.** All rights reserved.

 For inquiries regarding licensing or usage, please contact the main contributor.